Tunde Lemo: Career

-He started his career from Arthur Anderson &Co in 1985 and from 2000 to 2003, Lemo served as managing director of Wema Bank Plc, and in 2003, became the deputy governor of operations and director of the Central Bank of Nigeria—serving as its deputy governor of financial surveillance sector.
+He started his career from Arthur Anderson & Co in 1985 and from 2000 to 2003, Lemo served as managing director of Wema Bank Plc, and in 2003, became the deputy governor of operations and director of the Central Bank of Nigeria—serving as its deputy governor of financial surveillance sector.

 On 2 January 2004 Lemo became the director and chairman of the Abuja Securities & Commodity Exchange Plc.

 He was a non-executive director of Africa Finance Corporation since 16 May 2007.

 On Friday 6 October 2017 President Muhammadu Buhari of Nigeria approved his appointment as the new chairman of the Federal Emergency Road Maintenance Agency (FERMA).
 He effectively became a chairman of the agency in July 2018 joined by six new members of the board and a new managing director.

-He is the chairman of Titan Bank and Flutterwave and sits on many other boards.
+Today, as the former Chairman of the boards of Titan Trust Bank and Flutterwave, he continues to lend his expertise as an active member of numerous other boards.

 On Monday 2 October 2021, Tunde blamed infrastructural decay as the reason why investors run away from Nigeria.

 On Thursday 23 December 2021 Union Bank of Nigeria Plc, in a disclosure filed with the Nigerian Exchange Limited (NGX), announced that Tunde Lemo owned Titan Trust Bank Limited has reached an agreement with Union Global Partners Limited and other shareholders to acquire a combined 89.39 percent stake in Union Bank of Nigeria Plc.